nuxeo/nuxeo-drive/docs/sentry.md

 ## Collection controls

+### First-run event

+On a new installation, Drive sends one sanitized Sentry event regardless of the error-reporting and advanced-analytics choices.
+It contains only:

+- Drive application version.
+- Drive server type: `NUXEO` or `ALFRESCO`.
+- Full operating-system name and version.
+- A random user ID generated as a UUID when the event is created.

+The random user ID is included as Sentry's `user.id` for this event only.
+It is not stored in the configuration database or reused.
+Sentry also requires an event ID and timestamp, and the event uses the fixed name `Drive application first run`.
+Before sending, Drive removes normal SDK enrichment including hostname, modules, command-line arguments, breadcrumbs, contexts, request data, and arbitrary extras.

+The event is emitted only when the installation has no `original_version` in its configuration database.
+After capture, Drive stores `sentry_first_run_event_sent=true` to prevent duplicates. `SKIP_SENTRY=1` and an empty `SENTRY_DSN` remain hard operational overrides and prevent the event.

+### User-controlled telemetry

-Sentry is not initialized until the user enables **Allow anonymous bug reports** or **Allow advanced analytics** in the first-run consent dialog or in Settings.
+Apart from the first-run event, Sentry is not initialized for ongoing telemetry until the user enables **Allow anonymous bug reports** or **Allow advanced analytics** in the first-run consent dialog or in Settings.
 After consent, initialization is still skipped when either of these conditions is met:

 - `SKIP_SENTRY=1` is set.
 - `SENTRY_DSN` is set to an empty value.

+### Fatal error dialog

+The Fatal Error window includes a **Send error to Hyland** button.
+Clicking it sends that single failure even when persistent error reporting is disabled.
+The button does not change `Options.use_sentry`, `Options.use_analytics`, the configuration database, or `metrics.state`.

+If Sentry is not already active, Drive initializes it only for this capture, sends and flushes the event, and then closes that temporary client.
+If Sentry is already active, the existing client is reused. `SKIP_SENTRY=1` and an empty `SENTRY_DSN` remain hard operational overrides.

+The event uses the same privacy settings as normal bug reporting.
+It includes the exception type, message, structured traceback, source context, runtime/OS context, and up to 20 recent Drive log lines as breadcrumbs.
+Frame-local values remain disabled by `include_local_variables=False`.
+If no active exception is available, Drive sends the formatted traceback text as fallback diagnostic data.

 The DSN can be changed with `SENTRY_DSN`, and the environment can be changed with `SENTRY_ENV`.
 The default environment is `production`.

+Every Sentry initialization adds the active Drive server type as the `drive.server` tag.
+Its value is `NUXEO` or `ALFRESCO`.

 Error events are discarded when `Options.use_sentry` is false.
 This option is false by default and can be changed through the persisted error-reporting